Leading the Way to a Healthier Idaho

 As the Business Administration Manager, Deanne is responsible for improving the Foundation’s operational systems, processes and policies, as well as cross-functional administrative and project based support.
 She has spent more than 30 years working in administrative roles in the insurance, high-tech and financial industries.

-Deanne is proud to have lived her entire life in various parts of Idaho and is excited to be part of an organization that is building a healthier Idaho for her three children and two grandchildren.
+Deanne grew up in eastern Idaho and is proud to have lived her entire life in various parts of Idaho.
+She is excited to be part of an organization that is building a healthier Idaho for her three children and two grandchildren.

 Before joining the Foundation, Connor lived and worked in rural Malaysia as a Fulbright scholar, competed in the world’s largest social entrepreneurship competition, and led various corporate social responsibility, international development, and sustainability projects.
-Out of the office, Connor escapes to Idaho’s mountains.
 Connor holds a Bachelor of Science degree in Community and Environmental Health from Boise State University and a Master of Business Administration from Boise State University.